 1.8 Helsby Tennis Club is an affiliated club to Helsby Sports Club â€“ as a result Tennis club members are also required to be members of Helsby Sports Club, for which the annual fee is included in the Tennis Club membership.
 All members' details will be passed to the Social Club.

-1.9 Every member has the opportunity to represent the club in competitive tennis, but they must offer themselves for selection to the club competitions organiser, whose decision on team selection is final.
+1.9 Every member has the opportunity to represent the club in competitive tennis, but they must offer themselves for selection to the Team Captains, whose decision on team selection is final.

 1.10 Every new member has the responsibility of making themselves aware of club policies by reading the documents, which are available in the clubhouse.